Tour de France: Free Bets & Offers

 The latest news is that Chris Froome took a giant step towards the Tour de France title by winning at the summit of Mont Ventoux after the longest stage of this year’s race.

 He's the bookies favourite to win the Tour de France while top UK bookie Ladbrokes offers the best odds on him doing just that at 1/14.
-He’s also most bookies favourite to win King of the Mountains and Bet365 offers punters the best odds at 7/4 as well as a £200 free bet.
+He’s also most bookies favourite to win King of the Mountains and Betfair offers punters the best odds at 7/4.

 Of course the Tour de France is a cycling marathon and there’s been plenty of betting action along the way.
 In stage 2, Alexander Kristoff wore the green jersey and Marcel Kittel wore the yellow jersey as leader.